exaco/laravel-octane-dockerfile/README.md

 to `ports` in `docker-compose.yml`.
 You maybe need to remove `WWWGROUP` in `args` and `WWWUSER` in `environment` configuration in this file.

-> If you faced with `Class "Facade\Ignition\IgnitionServiceProvider" not found` error while running container, remove `composer.lock` and then rebuild the image.

 ## Configuration

 There are something that you maybe want to configure: